DataDog/datadog-api-client-java/api_docs/v1/UsageMeteringApi.md

 > UsageTopAvgMetricsResponse getUsageTopAvgMetrics(parameters);

-Get top [custom metrics](https://docs.datadoghq.com/developers/metrics/custom_metrics/) by hourly average.
+Get all [custom metrics](https://docs.datadoghq.com/developers/metrics/custom_metrics/) by hourly average.
 Use the month parameter to get a month-to-date data resolution or use the day parameter to get a daily resolution.
 One of the two is required, and only one of the two is allowed.

 ### Example